Sinclair Broadcast Group: Hulu with Live TV

-On March 7, 2023, the Walt Disney Company began notifying subscribers of its Hulu with Live TV service that it would drop several ABC affiliate stations after failing to reach an agreement with the owner of those broadcast outlets.
+On March 7, 2023, the Walt Disney Company began notifying subscribers of its Hulu + Live TV service that it would drop several ABC affiliate stations after failing to reach an agreement with the owner of those broadcast outlets.
 The stations were removed from Hulu the following day.
 It later emerged through media reports that the stations were owned by Sinclair Broadcast Group, and that a retransmission consent agreement between the two companies had lapsed before a new agreement could be reached.
 In a statement sent to reporters, a spokesperson for Sinclair said they were surprised by the decision to drop the channels and urged Disney to return to the negotiating table.

 Sinclair stations

 Most of the television stations run by Sinclair are owned by the company outright.
 However, the company operates many others through either a local marketing agreements or shared services agreements.
 The company's stations are affiliates of various television networks, like ABC, CBS, NBC and Fox.
 Sinclair also owned or managed several affiliates of the WB and UPN networks, which both launched in January 1995.
 In September 2006, The WB and UPN merged their operations into a new network, The CW.
 Eight of Sinclair's WB stations, along with independent station KFBT (now KVCW) in Las Vegas, became affiliates of the new network.
 At the same time, Sinclair aligned 17 of its stations (ten former WB affiliates, six former UPN stations, and independent WFGX) with MyNetworkTV, a syndication service owned by Fox's parent News Corporation.
 Sinclair's relationship with Fox/News Corporation was strengthened after Sinclair agreed to a six-year affiliation renewal for its 19 Fox-affiliated stations.
 The deal included flagship WBFF in Baltimore, despite Fox already owning a station in that same market, MyNetworkTV owned-and-operated station WUTB.
-IN 2012, Sinclair purchased WUTB outright.
+In 2012, Sinclair purchased WUTB outright.